The Saint Brigid’s Team

 Broadcast Sound and Video Sound

-The sound file used for radio broadcast is: 44.1k / 16 bit.
+The sound file used for radio broadcast was: 44.1k / 16 bit.

 The sound file used for the video is: 48k / 24 bit.